 9. Long-sleeve Base Layer Top

-You’ll want to add a long-sleeve base layer top to go along with your base layer bottoms.
+You’ll want to add a long-sleeve base layer top to go along with your base layer bottoms, especially when you’re winter hiking in Alaska.
 Base layer tops come in a few different styles.
 You can choose REI Co-op Midweight Base Layer Crew Top or something like the REI Co-op Midweight Base Layer Half-Zip Top.
 The nice thing about wearing a half-zip top is that you can easily vent with the front zipper if you tend to overheat.

 10. Fleece-lined Leggings

 Fleece-lined leggings are a lot warmer and more comfortable than regular leggings.
 You can wear them during your winter activities or casually around town.